tenbaht/sdp-8/README.md

 Severe simplifications:

 - No accurate timing.
 It runs as fast as the host CPU is capable of.
-- The memory image is compiled into the executable and there is no way to exchange or reload it without recompiling.

 ## Code size

-compiling for different MCUs:
+compiling for different MCUs (only the simulator core, without paper tape reader and debug output):

 - AVR (avr-gcc -O2): 1333 bytes
 - STM8 (sdcc 3.9.1 #11242): 1054 bytes